 For vehicles with engines over 1.6 litres, SCR technology and AdBlue were offering manufacturers the only means of reducing emissions by the amount required by the new regulations.

-How AdBlue works?
+How Does AdBlue work?

 For vehicles that are equipped with SCR Technology, a small amount of AdBlue is injected into the hot exhaust system, releasing ammonia which starts a chemical reaction that converts nitrogen oxide (NO) and dioxide (NOx) into harmless steam and nitrogen.